 Source Energy Services Canada (TSX: SHLE) Business Description: Headquartered in Calgary, Alberta, Source is the leading provider of frac sand to the Western Canadian Sedimentary Basin.
 Source is vertically integrated with operations spanning the entire production and logistics chain, including the mining and processing of Northern White sand in Wisconsin, bulk rail and storage involving multiple transload terminals in Canada and the United States, and "last mile" logistic solutions including material handling services at the wellsite.
+On October 7, 2020, Source announced a proposed recapitalization which, if approved by its shareholders and noteholders on November 27, 2020, will result in Crown Partners Fund exchanging its existing loan investment for a combination of new senior secured first lien notes due March 15, 2025 and the issuance of new common shares of Source.
+Source will have the option of paying interest in kind at an annual rate of 12.5% until February 15, 2022, with interest otherwise payable in cash at an annual rate of 10.5%.
+We believe that the aggregate value of the newly issued senior notes and common shares will approximate the sum of the current carrying value of Crown Partners Fund's loan investment in Source plus accrued interest to the transaction date.
 Industry: Energy Services Term: 60 months Investment Date: December 8, 2016 Interest Rate: 10.5% Current Capital Invested: \$12.4 million of Senior Secured First Lien Notes (original investment \$15 million) Bonus/Participation: 116,059 common shares Principal Repayment: Single payment at maturity